VadymSachenko/TechWriteIt/ai-technical-writing/ai-use-case/ai-use-case-writing-docs-from-templates.md

 ## Use case scenario: AI-powered documentation templates

 Your company regularly creates dozens of templates, which are available in Back Office.
 Your marketing team uses these templates to create visually appealing HTML pages.
-Depending on the team's marketing strategy they choose and configure these templates in the back office: upload images, add texts and colors, set up rules for dynamicaly changing text, and so on.
+Depending on the team's marketing strategy they choose and configure these templates in the back office: upload images, add texts and colors, set up rules for dynamically changing text, and so on.
-Some confiurations are straighforward, while others are move sophisticated, have dependencies from other tempates, limitation, and edge cases that are not obvoius, especially to newcomers.
+Some configurations are straightforward, while others are more sophisticated, have dependencies from other templates, limitations, and edge cases that are not obvious, especially to newcomers.

-As a technical writer, to write documentation explaining configuration fields, exceptions, and behavior specifics for each template, you gather the following information:
+As a technical writer, to document configuration fields, exceptions, and behavior specifics for each template, you gather all information about a new template, which may include the following:
-- JSON file defining a template's structure in the Back Office and configuration field headings.
+- JSON file defining a template's structure in the Back Office and configuration field headings
-- Information from Jira tickets—each template has one of several tickets containing all information needed for writing the document
+- Information from Jira tickets—each template has one or several tickets containing all information needed for writing the document
-- Screenshots with Back Office configurations and how they look when configred and rendered on an HTML page.
+- Screenshots of Back Office configurations and how they look when configured and rendered on an HTML page
-- Subject-matter expert interview, where they cover key points, specifics, and edge cases of the template configuration.
+- Subject-matter expert interviews covering key points, specifics, and edge cases of the template configuration

 In this scenario, your steps would be as follows:
-1. Prepare first document
+1. Prepare the first document
 2. Create a template for ChatGPT
 3. Upload all necessary files
 4. Test and refine the prompt

-These steps are covered in details in the following sections.
+These steps are covered in detail in the following sections.

-### 1. Prepare your first AI-generated document
+### 1. Prepare your first document

 Create the first demo document and get approval from your team.
+You'll later use it as a basis to create a template for ChatGPT.
 The document must be complete and cover all aspects:
-- **Finalized structure**: Think thorough all the structure details: introduction, prerequisites, notes, screenshots, configuration steps, reference links.
+- **Finalized structure:** Think through all the structure details: introduction, prerequisites, notes, screenshots, configuration steps, and reference links.
-- **Content completeness**: Make sure you've documented all configuration options, edge cases, and dependencies.
-This helps the AI understand the full scope of what needs to be documented.
+- **Content completeness:** Ensure you've documented all configuration options, edge cases, and dependencies.
-- **Visual elements**: Include relevant screenshots and diagrams that show how configurations look in both the Back Office and when rendered on the page.
-This helps the AI understand the visual context.
+- **Visual elements:** Include relevant screenshots and diagrams showing how configurations look in both the Back Office and when rendered on the page.

 ### 2. Create an AI documentation template

-To get documents with the desired structure, create a markdown template so that AI can use it to generate documents.
+To get documents with the desired structure, create a markdown template for the AI to use when generating documents.
-Preparing a good template is a time-consuming process because you need to think through all the everything.
-It's like a detailed guide for the AI that covers all steps in details.
+Preparing a good template is a time-consuming process because you need to think through everything.
+It's like creating a detailed guide for the AI that covers all steps in detail.
-Recommended approach is to take your document, go through it line by line, leaving detailed instructions and adding examples and placeholders where you want AI to replace or add something specific.
+The recommended approach is to take your document, go through it line by line, leaving detailed instructions and adding examples and placeholders where you want the AI to replace or add something specific.

-Here're are general rules you need to follow to write good template:
+Here are general rules to follow to write a good template:

 - **Use placeholders:** If the document has a static text where only part of it needs to change, use placeholders indicating the dynamic word or phrase, followed by explanation which values should it be replaced with.
 Use one placeholder for the same word or phrase.
 For example, the following sentence has a placeholder that indicates that the AI must replace it with a template name: `This document describes Back Office configs of the {TEMPLATE_NAME} template.
 Replace {TEMPLATE_NAME} with a template name from the input data.
 Example: demo_config`,
 - **Provide examples of desired output:** Upload your document so that the model can put everything together and thus have a more complete understanding of what you want.
 Example: `The attached markdown document describes Back Office configs of the demo_config template.`